Language selection

 Background

-On December 13, 2007, the Special Economic Measures (Burma) Regulations came into force in order to respond to the gravity of the human rights and humanitarian situation in Myanmar, which threatened peace and security in the entire region.
+On December 13, 2007, the Special Economic Measures (Myanmar) Regulations came into force in order to respond to the gravity of the human rights and humanitarian situation in Myanmar, which threatened peace and security in the entire region.

 However, Canada maintained sanctions against certain listed individuals and entities, which are still in place today.
 A trade embargo on arms and related material, as well as on related technical and financial assistance, also remains in place.